Caribbean Disaster Emergency Management Agency

 The Caribbean Disaster Emergency Management Agency (CDEMA) is an inter-regional supportive network of independent emergency units throughout the Caribbean region.
-Formed on September 1, 2005, as the Caribbean Disaster Emergency Response Agency (CDERA) it underwent a name change to CDEMA in September 2009.
+Formed on September 1, 2005, as the Caribbean Disaster Emergency Response Agency (CDERA), it underwent a name change to CDEMA in September 2009.

 Members

 The participating member states and agencies of the CDEMA include:

 Activities

 The stated role of the CDEMA is to coordinate disaster response to member countries.
 CDEMA personnel worked in Grenada and Jamaica in early September 2004 after the passage of Hurricane Ivan.

 During the mid-1990s, CDEMA provided disaster support for the eruption of the Soufriere Hills volcano in Montserrat.
 The CDEMA also regularly monitors the Soufriere Hills volcano, in addition to the active undersea volcano named Kick 'em Jenny, to the north of Grenada.

-Members of the Regional Security System have requested military and logistical assistance through that agreement after natural disasters as well.
+Members of the Regional Security System have also requested military and logistical assistance through the agency after natural disasters.

 Background

-The Pan-Caribbean Disasters Preparedness and Prevention Project (PCDPPP) was established in July 1984 to control and minimize the damage caused by severe weather in the Caribbean region and the Gulf of Mexico.
-Prior to the establishment of the PCDPPP, disasters in the area were addressed via private donors, a method that was heavily dependent on others and failed to help the countries of the Caribbean's cause for independence.
+The Pan-Caribbean Disaster Preparedness and Prevention Project (PCDPPP) was established in July 1984 to minimize the damage caused by severe weather conditions in the Caribbean region and the Gulf of Mexico.
+Prior to the establishment of the PCDPPP, disasters in the area were addressed by private donors.

 The PCDPPP was a collection of international sponsors such as the United States Agency for International Development (USAID), the Canadian International Development Agency, the Government of the Netherlands, and the United Nations Disaster Relief Organization (UNDRO).
-The PCDPPP failed to break the direct and indirect dependence the Caribbean had on Europe and the United States.
+The PCDPPP failed to break the Caribbean's direct and indirect dependence on Europe and the United States.
 Ultimately, the PCDPPP failed to achieve full participation from Caribbean countries.

 In 1989, after the widespread destruction of Hurricane Hugo, there was a focus on creating more effective natural disaster management and preparedness.
-In 1991 the Caribbean Disaster and Emergency Response Agency (CDERA) was created.
-CDERA was formed with 16 participating Caribbean nations.
+In 1991, the Caribbean Disaster and Emergency Response Agency (CDERA) was created.
+CDERA was formed by 16 participating Caribbean nations.
 With this organization, Caribbean countries had regional support along with international support.
 This increased the probability of aid coming from regional sources.
 CDERA would later change its name to CDEMA, the Caribbean Disaster Emergency Management Agency.